patrickrstorz/DTfF_group_project/README.md

-# Digital tools for finance - final project
+# Digital Tools for Finance - Assignment

 This is the assignment project of
 - Patrick Storz  16-108-011